I am actually really (really!) excited to share this project with you today: Easter Resurrection Set, free printable.

 Just enter your email address right here.
 And the complete printable pack of Easter Characters will be sent directly to your inbox ASAP.

 You can find the materials for this project, and MANY other Catholic projects in the Catholic Family Digital Resource Library.
-To get instant access, and join a thriving community of over 10,000 Catholic Parents, just enter your in your email address.
+To get instant access, and join a thriving community of over 10,000 Catholic Parents, just enter your email address.

-All you have to do is print (on cardstock is best) and then color (I used watercolor, but you can use crayons, markers, whatever), cut, and glue on some simple stands to help them stand up.
+All you have to do is print (on cardstock is best).
+And then color (I used watercolor, but you can use crayons, markers, whatever), cut, and glue on some simple stands to help them stand up.

 I also created an Empty Tomb and Empty cross for the set.

 This can be done in any number of ways–you can Mod Podge them onto small pieces of wood, attach them to a jar/candle holder.

-All I did is cut a rough rectangle of cardstock, fold in the two side and glue the center section to the back of the figure, making sure that the bottom of the figure and the bottom of the stand were lined up.
+All I did is cut a rough rectangle of cardstock, fold in the two sides and glue the center section to the back of the figure, making sure that the bottom of the figure and the bottom of the stand were lined up.

-There you have it!
-You are just a few printed sheets, some coloring and creativity from having a Easter Resurrection Set in your house this Spring.
+You are just a few printed sheets, some coloring, and creativity from having an Easter Resurrection Set in your house this Spring.

 PS–if you do happen to print and make your own resurrection set this Easter I would LOVE it if you’d snap a picture and send it to me (nancy(dot)verly(at)gmail(dot)com) or shared it on my Facebook page.
-Pretty Please!!

-Ohhh, and if you are looking for some more Christian ways to celebrate Easter, check out this huge roundup I put together:
+Oh, and if you are looking for some more Christian ways to celebrate Easter, check out this huge roundup I put together: